Cycle-Norway-Full-Logo

 Here are three websites to check out:

-Lastly – Bike Friendly Accommodation.
+Lastly – Bike Friendly Accommodation

 In places, like Germany and Denmark, there are websites such as Bed and Bike that promote accommodation providers who meet a certain service criteria for cyclists.
 Unfortunately, a similar concept has struggled in Norway and never really taken off.
 In general, a lot of accommodation providers will be welcoming to cyclists and may offer some extra facilities or services to help you.
 But don’t expect the same bike-related services as Denmark.